Unboxed-Software/solana-course/CONTRIBUTING.md

   - Use the specific term 'associated token account' rather than just 'token account' if you're referring to an account at an associated token address.
   - Use 'token mint account' to refer to the address a token is minted at.
 E.g., the [USDC mainnet token mint account](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v).
 - Use apostrophe of possession, [including for inanimate objects](https://english.stackexchange.com/questions/1031/is-using-the-possessive-s-correct-in-the-cars-antenna).
 Eg 'the account's balance' is correct.
+- Don't use 'here' links.
+They make the course hard to scan and ['here' links are bad for SEO](https://www.smashingmagazine.com/2012/06/links-should-never-say-click-here/).

 Code examples should be formatted as follows: